 Draft for inclusion on the Group website

-Retirement Villages Group acknowledges the duty of care to safeguard and promote the welfare of both vulnerable adults and children within its environments and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and both local safeguarding adult and children arrangements and Care Quality Commission requirements of those in our care.
+Retirement Villages Group acknowledges the duty of care to safeguard and promote the welfare of both vulnerable adults and children within its environments and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and both local safeguarding adult and children arrangements.

 This policy statement recognises that the welfare and interests of vulnerable adults is paramount and aims to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or socioeconomic background, all adults are protected from abuse.

 Retirement Villages Group acknowledges that some vulnerable adults, including those disabled or from ethnic minority communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare whilst in our care.

 As part of our safeguarding arrangements Retirement Villages Group will:

 - Promote and prioritise the safety and wellbeing of both vulnerable adults and children and young people